Transform Your Relationship – Part 1: External vs. Internal Quest

 In the next eight videos or so, we’re going to unpack some of the key concepts of the book, outline some tools you can use to make your relationship stronger, and share some real-life stories from our personal experience.

 If you’re at all interested in this topic, I suggest you buy yourself a copy of this book.
-It’s available used on Amazon for a penny, and you’ll find it at most libraries.
+It’s available used on Amazon for a few bucks, and you’ll find it at most libraries.

 So back to that external quest.
 Looking for Mr. Right…